GiorDior/MERN_BookSearchEngine/README.md

 - Create an Apollo Provider so that requests can communicate with an Apollo Server.
 - Deploy the application to Render.

-### IMPORTANT

-Make sure to clone the starter code repository and make your own repository with the starter code.
-Do not fork the starter code repository!

-Before you start, clone the [starter code repository](link-to-starter-code).

 ## Getting Started

 To get started with this project, follow these steps: